abuiles/ember-101/hands-on.md

 ~~~~~~~~

 What is that? **ES6 Modules**!
 As mentioned previously **ember-cli**
-expects you to write your code using ES6 Modules,  **import Foo from
+expects us to write our code using ES6 Modules,  **import Foo from
 'foo'** is consuming the default export from the package **foo** and
 assigning it to the variable **Foo**. **export default Foo.extend...**
 is how we define what our module is going to expose, in this case we